Learn About Holistic Spiritual Healing Training and Careers

 At the end of your spiritual healing training, you’ll receive a certificate or diploma indicating that you’ve met the requirements for practicing as a professional healer.
 Students already certified in other holistic health professions might be able to earn continuing education credits for spiritual healing classes.

-According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, alternative medicine careers, such as spiritual healing, can anticipate nearly a 42 percent increase in employment through 2022.
-While that demand includes a broad range of holistic health occupations, spiritual healers should enjoy strong career prospects with the public's increasing interest in alternative medicine as a means to achieve health and wellness.
+According to WebMD, Americans are continuing to turn to complementary and alternative medicine.
+And CNN reports that about a third of us are now using alternative methods to supplement the care we get from our doctors.
+That means that careers such as spiritual healing can anticipate healthy growth.
+While the demand for alternative medicine includes a broad range of holistic health occupations, spiritual healers should enjoy strong career prospects with the public’s interest in alternative medicine as a means to achieve health and wellness.

 Spiritual Healing Therapy Salary